maximusDecimalusMeridius/team-profile-generator/README.md

 ## Usage

-To use, ensure you have node installed and type `node index.js`.
+To use, ensure you have node installed and type `node index.js` in the terminal.
 Follow on-screen instructions to define your team and receive a custom generated html file!

 ### Sample Console Output
 ![Sample console output](./assets/console-output.png)